How we have supported the National Trust so far...

 An additional £15,000 from Blue Diamond’s first year contributions to the Trust was also ringfenced for Woolsthorpe Manor.

-This money has now been spent on a new fence to protect this historically significant tree and work has started on creating species-rich meadows, including seasonal bulbs.
+This money has now been spent on a new fence to protect this historically significant tree.
+Work has also started on creating species-rich meadows, including seasonal bulbs.

 Image credit: ©National Trust Images/Paul Harris